Marie Lancel, Part 2

 Vladimir looked from the woman to me, and I hastily reached into my backpack, which, to my surprise, was not empty at all, and pulled out two bananas and a piece of pitch-black bread.

-“Great, you can’t imagine better”, Gee said smiling.
+“Great, you can’t imagine better”, G said smiling.
 After evaluating the “gifts,” the stranger made an inviting gesture with her left hand, and we followed her.
 Inside the space there was darkness; for a minute it seemed to me that I had become blind, and then, somewhere in the distance, the orange-pink lights of a dozen torches appeared.
-“Is it always so dark in here?,” I said as I turned to Gee.
+“Is it always so dark in here?,” I said as I turned to G.

 We continued to move forward until we came upon a new staircase, which now led downward.
 There was a sharp lack of air, and I really wanted to get out from this sinister place.
 “Are you still alive, sis?”, asked Vladimir.